Uber says it accidentally underpaid drivers in New York City

 LeEco to lay off 325 people in US, focus on Chinese-speaking American households

-Uber has come out and said that it accidentally underpaid drivers in New York City over the past two and half years, the Wall Street Journal reports.
+Uber has come out and said that it accidentally underpaid drivers in New York City over the past two and a half years, The Wall Street Journal reports.
 On Friday, Uber announced a nationwide change to how drivers see their earnings.
 While going through that process, the company realized it had been underpaying drivers in New York, TechCrunch has learned.

 Here’s what happened.
-Uber was supposed to take a 25% cut from driver fares, after taxes and fees were taken into account, according to the terms of Uber’s 2014 driver agreement.
+Uber was supposed to take a 25 percent cut from driver fares, after taxes and fees were taken into account, according to the terms of Uber’s 2014 driver agreement.
 But in New York, Uber accidentally calculated a higher commission that took into account the full fare, before taking into account taxes and other fees.
 As of today, New York is the only market in which Uber discovered the accounting mistake.

 Uber now says it is fully prepared to refund that money to drivers in New York, plus interest.
 That will result in tens of millions of dollars for the company.